hashicorp/terraform-azurerm-nomad-enterprise-hvd/README.md

     tail -f /var/log/nomad-cloud-init.log
     ```

-6. Once the installation finishes, verify the health of the Nomad cluster by checking the Nomad Web UI or by running:
+1. Once the installation finishes, verify the health of the Nomad cluster by checking the Nomad Web UI or by running:

     ```sh
     nomad server members
     ```

-7. If `nomad_acl_enabled` is `true`, the Nomad cluster will need to be bootstrapped with the command `nomad acl bootstrap`.
+1. If `nomad_acl_enabled` is `true`, the Nomad cluster will need to be bootstrapped with the command `nomad acl bootstrap`.
 This will generate a bootstrap token that can be used to log in to the CLI or UI.

 ## Docs

 Additional documentation for managing and customizing your Nomad deployment is available in the `docs` folder:

-- Nomad Version Upgrades
+- Nomad version upgrades
-- Nomad TLS Certificate Rotation
+- Nomad TLS certificate rotation
-- Nomad Configuration Settings
+- Nomad configuration settings
-- Nomad Deployment Customizations
+- Nomad deployment customizations

 ## Module support